Intellisrc/docker-php-fpm/README.md

 # About

-This image uses Alpine Linux (3.12) with lighttpd and php-fpm (7.3).
+This image contains IonCube in Alpine Linux (3.12) with lighttpd and php-fpm (7.3).

 ## Usage: